NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 You will also be able to view the karma levels of other users, this can help you reach out to them to help improve their karma in cateogries they are lacking in by inviting them on a Quest with you or your group.
 You

+### Gain Karma When You Earn HoloFuel For Sharing Your Nodes Resources To Power Our World

+You can also gain karma for sharing your node's resources such as CPU, memory, bandwith, etc

 ### Open Karma Committe/Community Concensors

 There will be a Open Karma Committe who will decide the algorithms for karma allocation through concensors with the community.
 The community can vote for any proposals the committe publish and only ones which receive enough votes will be made "OASIS Law".
 The community can also vote in representives to sit on the commitee so it is as open and democratic as possible.